CaNS-World/CaNS/README.md

  * `SINGLE_PRECISION_POISSON` : only the Poisson equation will be solved in single precision (requires explicit diffusion, or Z implicit diffusion with Z-aligned pencils (i.e., `IMPDIFF_1D`, and `PENCIL_AXIS=3`)
  * `GPU`                      : enable GPU-accelerated runs
  * `USE_NVTX`                 : enable [NVTX](https://s.nvidia.com/nsight-visual-studio-edition/nvtx) tags for profiling

+### Input file

+The input file `dns.in` sets the physical and computational parameters.
+In the `examples/` folder are examples of input files for several canonical flows.
+See [`INFO_INPUT.md`](docs/INFO_INPUT.md) for a detailed description of the input file.

+Files `out1d.h90`, `out2d.h90` and `out3d.h90` in `src/` set which data are written in 1-, 2- and 3-dimensional output files, respectively. *The code should be recompiled after editing out?d.h90 files*.

 ### Running the code